Emil Hallfreðsson: Early career

 Primarily a left-sided midfielder, Emil was brought to Tottenham Hotspur by then Sporting Director Frank Arnesen in December 2004, having spent his formative years at FH Hafnarfjarðar of the Úrvalsdeild in Iceland.

 Emil became a regular starter for the Tottenham Hotspur Reserves, and played a key part in the Spurs' 2005–06 Premier League Southern Reserve title win.
 He was then loaned out to Swedish side Malmö FF,.
 He enjoyed some success with Malmö, starting a majority of the games in the 2006 season, with a total of 24 appearances and eight goals.
 He then returned to England in the fall, after Malmö unsuccessfully tried to convince him to stay.

-His aim had then been to make the Spurs first team, but in his remaining months at the club he was not selected for a single game.
+His aim was then been to make the Spurs first team, but in his remaining months at the club he was not selected for a single game.
 In July 2007, he was sold to Norwegian club Lyn, where he was slated to stay until 2010.
 His first match for the club was a friendly against Ham-Kam, followed by a 20-minute substitution in a league game away against Sandefjord.
 His first and only 90-minute appearance was against Bodø/Glimt in the Norwegian Cup, in which he delivered a fine cross to Dylan Macallister for the 1–0 goal and the win.
 Three days later, the club surprisingly announced that Emil would be leaving for Italy and Reggina.